python-discord/summer-code-jam-2020/jolly-jellyfish/README.md

 Simply put, users can choose from a variety of templates and customize it any-which-way.
 After this, they can take their site to the forum to get ~~likes~~ feedback.
-The most liked sites appear on the front page, along with the most liked users and most recent sites.
+Users can then explore the created sites by the most recently created pages or the most liked ones.

 ## Initial Setup
 ### Selenium